AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 A variable whose Constant_After_Elaboration aspect is True, or any part thereof, is said to be "constant after elaboration".
-[The Constant_After_Elaboration aspect indicates that the variable will not be modfied after execution of the main subprogram begins.]
+[The Constant_After_Elaboration aspect indicates that the variable will not be modified after execution of the main subprogram begins.]

 A constant is a *constant with variable inputs* if its initialization expression depends on: